SeanaMutinda/UN_SDG_Analysis/README.md

 3.  *Use Python scripts** to generate visualizations.
 4.  **Analyze results & contribute insights** to drive SDG improvements.

-Contributing
 All contributions are welcome!
 Feel free to submit **issues, suggestions, or pull requests** to enhance the analysis.

-License
-This project is open-source and available under the **MIT License**.
+Kindly note that this project is open-source and available under the **MIT License**.